rigljs/rigl/README.md

 <br>

 Unlike built-in components, templates for external components are located in tags corresponding to the names of the components.
-The ***title*** attribute is no longer used in them, since the name of the component is determined by its parent tag:
+The ***name*** attribute is no longer used in them, since the name of the component is determined by its parent tag:

 ```html